pasindumuth/PatternV/README.md

 ## About

-PatternV is a massive trace analysis tool which searches for subtraces which are also full function callstacks.
+PatternV is a massive trace analysis tool which searches for subtraces with the property of being full function callstacks.
 We call these subtraces "patterns".
-PatternV can also find all instances of where such a pattern occurs, and thus provide insight into main structure of a trace.
+PatternV can also finds all instances of where such a pattern occurs, and thus provide insight into main structure of a trace.

 ## Getting started